Camel racing: Camel racing today

+Major events and prizes

+A major camel race is the Camel Cup held in Alice Springs which is the second biggest prize purse camel race in Australia.
+It is held annually and includes not only the camel races themselves, but also a collection of market stalls and other entertainment.
+The biggest prize money camel race in Australia is "The Boulia Desert Sands" with a A$500,000 prize purse in Queensland.

 Child jockeys

-Children are often favored as jockeys because of their light weight.
-It has been reported that thousands of children (some reported as young as 2 years old) are trafficked usually from countries such as Afghanistan, Bangladesh, Iran, Pakistan, and Sudan for use as jockeys in Arab States of the Persian Gulf.
+Children are often favored as jockeys because of their light weight, and in order to maximize the camels' speed, they often will fast for days at a time prior to each race.
+It has been reported that thousands of children are trafficked usually from countries such as Afghanistan, Bangladesh, Iran, Pakistan, and Sudan for use as jockeys in the Arab states of the Persian Gulf.
 In 2005, aid workers estimated a range of 5,000 – 40,000 child camel jockeys in the Persian Gulf region.

-Many child camel jockeys are seriously injured by falling off the camels.
+Many child camel jockeys suffer serious injuries when falling off camels.
 The child jockeys live in camps (called "ousbah") near the racetracks and many are victims of abuse.
-Hundreds of children have been rescued from camel farms in Oman, Qatar, and UAE and taken back to their original homes or kept in shelter homes.
-Many however, are unable to identify their parents or home communities in South Asia or Sudan.
+Hundreds of children have been rescued from camel farms in Oman, Qatar, and the UAE and taken back to their original homes or kept in shelter homes.
+Many however, are unable to identify their parents or home communities.
 Some countries have issued penalties for those who trafficked child camel jockeys and ordered the owners responsibilities for returning the children back to their home countries.
 However, they report that in many instances the children rescued were those who had been sold away by their own parents in exchange for money or a job abroad.
 If they were returned, the children would again be sold for the same purposes.
 Other children did not speak their native languages, or did not know how to live outside the camel farms.

 A prominent activist for rehabilitation and recovery of the jockeys is Pakistani lawyer Ansar Burney.
 He has focused a portion of his work on eliminating the use of child jockeys.

-Banning
+Bans

 The United Arab Emirates was the first to ban the use of children under 15 as jockeys in camel racing when Sheikh Hamdan bin Zayed Al Nahyan announced the ban on 29 July 2002.
 In 2009 the UAE paid compensation to 879 former jockeys.
 While the UAE has said that it issues penalties for those found using children as jockeys, in 2010 volunteers from Anti-Slavery International photographed violations of the ban.
 Nowadays, the UAE is the birthplace of the current robot jockeys, which are designed to ride camels.
-The original design, a joint effort between the UAE and Switzerland.
+The original design was a joint effort between the UAE and Switzerland.

 In Qatar, the former Emir of Qatar, Hamad Al Thani, banned child jockeys in 2005 and directed that, by 2007, all camel races would be directed by robotic jockeys.